Semesse/flowp/README.md

 ![](https://img.shields.io/codeclimate/maintainability/Semesse/flowp?style=flat-square)
 ![](https://img.shields.io/codeclimate/coverage/Semesse/flowp?style=flat-square)

+> CJS and ESM are both supported
+>
+> Zero dependency & written in pure TS
+>
-CJS and ESM are both supported; require node.js 16+, latest bun or a transpiler
+> Targeting ES2019 and can be run directly on Node.js 16+, or with a transpiler (babel, esbuild, swc, etc.)

 flowp is a promise-based utility library, providing asynchronous components like

 - **[Future](./docs/Future.md)**: {@stable} Promise that can be resolved anywhere other than where it's defined
 - **[Semaphore](./docs/Semaphore.md) / [Mutex](./docs/Mutex.md)**: controls max concurrency